cedarforest7/C-programming-projects/README.md

 # C-programming-projects

-Some course projects I wrote when taking my undergrad C programming, with some modification.
+Some course projects of undergrad C programming, with some modification.